The Artists Fund

 Paint pots in artist Anthony Frost’s studio.
 Photo © Brian Benson, 2016.
 Image courtesy DACS.

-The Artists Fund is a community interest company led by Artquest, DACS and a-n the Artists Information Company to provide small grants to visual artists based in the UK: in England, Scotland, Wales and Northern Ireland.
+The Artists Fund was a community interest company led by Artquest, DACS and a-n the Artists Information Company to provide small grants to visual artists based in the UK: in England, Scotland, Wales and Northern Ireland.
 It was wound up in October 2018 and is no longer trading.

 Five grants of £1,000 were awarded to: support an artist’s practice in its broadest sense – including and beyond studio practice – in a humble or ambitious way; support projects or interventions that embrace experimentation and focus on process, as well as essentials such as materials, development or fees; encourage new directions or experiments in practice.